An organization that seeks to do good also needs to be able to extend its reach to do the most good where it can.

 Seek Out Worthwhile Partners

-Marketing your nonprofit well isn’t a one and done deal.
+Marketing your nonprofit well isn’t a one-and-done deal.
 It’s an effort- and resource-intensive process that you’ll be working on over time.
 However, there’s no need to worry about having to do it all alone.
 Good partners will also do their bit to help promote your work, so look into cultivating warm and lasting relationships with influential organizations that share your values.

 For instance, you could explore opportunities to collaborate with other nonprofits that advocate similar causes and advance each other’s interests through joint projects.
 Connect with businesses aiming to get involved in humanitarian work as part of corporate social responsibility, or you can also offer your support to relevant government agencies.